Having trouble finding the best dress shirts for short men? This guide covers all of your best options.

 Even if you ditch the tie, getting the right sleeve length and showing a bit of cuff under your jacket makes a strong first impression.

-We know from Brock's advice about how to dress taller that good fit is critical.
+We know that if you want to dress taller your clothes need to fit properly.
 In this post, we’ll focus on great fit for the first thing people see below your face: your shirt.

 - Collar: Brock's collar above looks comfortable, but with no visible gap between shirt and neck (a gap makes you look like you’ve borrowed your shirt from a bigger friend).